• Welcome to The SAHM Survival Guide!

 1. Model good behavior as the adult.

-2. Explain what is the correct behavior.
+2. Explain what is positive behavior.

 3. Give a warning of the consequence and explain a good alternative.